 It’s dinner time on Fred.
 Olsen Cruise Lines’ Black Watch and I’ve just ordered a rib-eye steak in the ship’s speciality restaurant.
-Yes you read that correctly.
-A speciality restaurant on Black Watch.
+Yes, you read that correctly - a speciality restaurant on Black Watch!
 It was added during a refit late last year that has given this much-loved grand dame of the high seas a whole new lease of life.

 Those familiar with the ship will remember the large Braemar Lounge bar had a ‘courtyard’ off to one side.
-Well the bar has been renamed the Morning Light Pub and the courtyard has gone, replaced with The Black Watch Room, a self-contained surf-and-turf restaurant with its own galley.
+Well, the bar has been renamed the Morning Light Pub and the courtyard has gone, replaced with The Black Watch Room, a self-contained surf and turf restaurant with its own galley.

 Most other changes were cosmetic but have dragged Black Watch into the modern world.
-Out go the old-fashioned dowdy furnishings and in come light bright colour schemes.
-Glentanar, the main dining room, looks a picture in its new light blue and yellow livery, likewise the show lounge, which has a smart blue-and-beige colour scheme.
+Out go the old-fashioned dowdy furnishings and in come light, bright colour schemes.
+Glentanar, the main dining room, looks a picture in its new light blue and yellow livery, likewise, the show lounge, which has a smart blue and beige colour scheme.

 The redecorated cabins have new interactive televisions with a huge range of free-to-watch built-in movies and music.
 In the Lido Lounge, the entire aft-facing glass wall now opens up to bring the outside in.
 On a sunny day (and there were a couple of them on my cruise along the Kiel Canal and Elbe and Weser Rivers in Germany) it was a glorious place to sit and enjoy the views.